Motives and Reasons

 2. Arguments about the “real reasons”

-The following argument schemes substitute a hidden motivation for a public good reason, just as a true cause can be substituted for a false one, see interpretation:
+The following argument schemes substitute a hidden motivation for a publicly claimed good reason, just as a true cause can be substituted for a false one, see interpretation:

-— Topos # 15 substitutes a hidden, self-serving motive for a noble, publicly claimed reason.
-It is used to accuse or to refute an opponent.
+— Topos # 15 substitutes a hidden, self-serving motive for a publicly claimed noble reason.
+It is used to accuse or refute an opponent.

-— Topos # 23 rejects the malicious interpretation given to an action by giving an acceptable, respectable reason for the allegedly guilty motive.
-It is used to clear somebody from a charge.
+— Topos # 23 rejects a malicious interpretation given to an action by providing an acceptable and respectable explanation for the alleged guilty motive.
+It is used to clear someone from a charge.

-— Topos # 19 changes the benevolent interpretation given to an action into a malevolent one.
+— Topos # 19, on the other hand, changes the benevolent interpretation of an action into a malevolent one.

 2.1 Publicly displayed good reasons and real private ugly intentions